Chris & John to the Rescue!

 Season two began production in August, 2007 with most of the shooting taking place on location in Provincetown, Massachusetts.
 The season premiered on OutTV on 19 November 2007 at 10:00pm, EST. During the commercial breaks in the season's pilot episode, clips and interviews from the premier party (held at Buddies in Bad Times Theatre in Toronto, Ontario) were shown.

 Season three began production in August, 2008.
 The premise for the season is a "summer camp" concept.
 Season three premiered on February 15, 2009 on OUTtv in Canada.

-The theme song is "Do I" by The Joys.

-Distribution

-Seasons one and two of Chris and John to the Rescue, are now available on DVD at their website, www.chrisandjohn.com.